OrenCPC/guide-add-to-mobile-wallet-android/README.md

 var pushProvisioningInterface: VisaPushProvisioningInterface? = null
 ```

-#### Step 2 - Initialize the VisaPushProvisioningInterface instance and implement the VisaPushProvisioningListener in your class
+#### Step 2 - Initialize the VisaPushProvisioningInterface instance and implement the VisaPushProvisioningListener interface in your class

 Initialize the `VisaPushProvisioningInterface` instance in the `init()` method of your class: